01Who operates this

 - When you search, your query is sent to Algolia's public HN Search API.
 No user identifier is attached.
 We do not know what you searched.

-- If you purchase a HackerWire Pro subscription, Apple handles the purchase and all payment data under Apple's privacy policy.
-We receive a subscription receipt from Apple to verify your Pro status.
-We never see your card, Apple ID email, or billing address.
+- HackerWire is a one-time paid app.
+Apple handles the purchase and all payment data under Apple's own privacy policy.
+We never see your card, Apple ID email, or billing address, and there is no subscription or in-app purchase.

 05What we don't do